ragul02/MEAN-Stack/README.md

 # Uploading Image
   Template driven form - Form in html,
   Reactive forms - Define everything in typescript about the form Eg: FormGroup

+  #multer
+  npm install --save multer - To store files in backend using NodeJS.